Reasonable Adjustments in the Workplace

 - No-pressure social events or opt-out policies

-It’s not “special treatment”
+This isn’t “special treatment”